Australian government under pressure to hold submarine tender after eyeing Japan deal

 Manufacturers from Germany, Sweden and France have since intensified their interest.

-ThyssenKrupp Marine Systems (TKAG.DE), which last month sent a team to Canberra, hoped to build submarines in Australia based on its HDW Class 216 vessel, a spokesman said, adding the German company would take part in any tender.
+ThyssenKrupp Marine Systems, which last month sent a team to Canberra, hoped to build submarines in Australia based on its HDW Class 216 vessel, a spokesman said, adding the German company would take part in any tender.

-Swedish defense firm Saab (SAABb.ST) said there was no word yet on a tender but that it was ready for any work.
+Swedish defence firm Saab said there was no word yet on a tender but that it was ready for any work.

 France's state-controlled naval contractor DCNS confirmed its interest in building a version of its Barracuda nuclear-powered submarine in Australia.